rai-project/mlmodelscope/docs/installation.md

 #### Installing the MXNet Go Binding

 The MXNet Go binding is in [go-mxnet-predictor](https://github.com/rai-project/go-mxnet-predictor).
 It assumes MXNet is installed at `/opt/mxnet`.
-You can modify the library location in `$GOPATH/src/github.com/rai-project/go-mxnet-predictor/mxnet/lib.go`.
+You can modify the library location in `$GOPATH/src/github.com/rai-project/go-mxnet-predictor/mxnet/lib.go` and or use the CGO_CFLAGS, CGO_CPPFLAGS, CGO_CXXFLAGS, CGO_FFLAGS and CGO_LDFLAGS  environment flags (prefered).

 Install the dependences by